Säkkijärven polkka

 Säkkijärven polkka (/fi/; "the Säkkijärvi polka") is a well-known folk tune from Finland that is very popular with Finnish accordionists.
 It was popularized by Viljo "Vili" Vesterinen (1907–1961).
 The first record of the existence of the tune is from Säkkijärvi (now Kondrat'evo in Leningrad Oblast).
 Most famous and historical is the recording made on June 17, 1939 with former members of the Dallapé Orchestra.
 The recording took place in the ballroom of the German school in Helsinki.
 The recording became the most famous performance of the Säkkijärven polkka.
+The lyrics most used today was written by Reino Helismaa in 1953.

 The tune was famously used in the Continuation War as a countermeasure against mines left by the Soviet army that would have been triggered by a specific chord sequence on a specific communication channel.

 History

 This polka's melody had been played at least as early as the end of the 19th century in Southern Karelia, when it had not yet been named.
 From there it caught on in the repertoire of many accordion players of that time.
-The polka had been played mostly by the pelimanni from Säkkijärvi "since I could remember", and the song got the name Säkkijärven polka from this.
+The polka was mostly played by pelimanni from Säkkijärvi, which is where the song got its name.
 The melody has similarities to some western Russian and Polish tanhu tunes.
 "The church musician Primus Leppänen (1872–1934), who was the cantor of Säkkijärvi, wrote the polka notes on paper, dutifully marking it as a folk tune.
 He meant an orchestra piece with his polka notes, but it turned out to be a dance tune."
 This is what Väinö Seppä, a teacher from Säkkijärvi, said.